 A clip-on mount will be easy to take on and off and blends in with your dashboard quite well whereas a suction pad might annoy those who don’t like getting marks on their windscreen, or who don’t like the idea of leaving a mount visible when their car is unattended.

-When purchasing a car phone holder, don’t just go for the cheapest option as these can often be flimsy and insecure which could end up damaging your phone.
+When purchasing a car phone holder, despite the allure of your local dollar shop, or a similar online variant, it's well worth looking above and beyond the cheapest options.
+Bottom tier car phone mounts are more often than not flimsy and insecure.
 You may also find some cheap universal phone holders don’t quite fit the shape and size of your phone, which can make it tricky to set up to begin with.

 The best car phone holders you can buy